wich229/js-adagrams/README.md

 ### Wave 4
 After several hands have been drawn, words have been submitted, checked, scored, and played, we want a way to find the highest scoring word.
 This function looks at the array of `words` and calculates which of these words has the highest score, applies any tie-breaking logic, and returns the winning word in a special data structure.

-Add a function called `highestScoreFrom` in `src/adagrams.js`.
+Add a function named `highestScoreFrom` in the `Adagrams` object in `src/adagrams.js`.
 This method should have the following properties:

 - Has one parameter: `words`, which is an array of strings
 - Returns a single hash that represents the data of a winning word and its score.
 The hash should have the following keys: